Congress of Deputies: Governing bodies

 The governing bodies of the Congress of Deputies are the bodies which under their authority the House is manage.
 Those bodies are the President, the Bureau and the Board of Spokespersons.

 The President of the Congress of Deputies is the highest authority and it represents the House and it is, de facto, the whole parliament leader.
-As head of the Congress, it also chairs the Bureau, the Board of Spokespersons and the Permanent Deputation, and is the maximum responsible authority of the Congress' Police.
+As head of the Congress, it also chairs the Bureau, the Board of Spokespersons and the Permanent Deputation, and is the maximum responsible authority of the Congress's Police.

 The Bureau of the Congress of Deputies is the collective body that represents the House and manages the day-to-day of the Chamber, preparing the budget and making all the necessary decisions to allow the proper functioning of the functions of the Congress.

 The Board of Spokespersons of the Congress of Deputies is the collective body formed by representatives of the parliamentary groups and normally, government representatives, that establishes the agenda of the House.

 Working bodies

 The working bodies of the Congress of Deputies are the Plenary, the Committees, the Permanent Deputation and the Parliamentary Groups.

-The Plenary is the central body of the Congress of Deputies which allows the house for exercising their choices.
-It is the reunion of all the members of the Parliament when half plus one of its members are attending the house.
+The Plenary is the central body of the Congress of Deputies which allows the house to exercise their choices.
+It is the sitting of all the members of the Parliament when half plus one of its members are attending the house.
 This body represents the unity of the house and it works through the plenary sessions which can be ordinary or extraordinary.

 The ordinary sessions take place during the two meeting terms: September to December and February to June.
-They are convened by a calendar which has already been set.
-The extraordinary sessions are convened at the request of the President of the Government, the Permanent Council or the absolute majority of the house.
-In this kind of sessions a particular agenda is presented and the sessions end when all items have been treated.
+The extraordinary sessions are convened at the request of the Prime Minister of Spain, the Permanent Council or the absolute majority of the house.
+In this kind of session a particular agenda is presented, and the session ends when all items have been discussed.

-The Committees are the basic working bodies of the Congress.
-They are composed of a proportional number of deputies depending on the numerical importance of the parliamentary groups of the house.
-The committees are classified as follows: permanent or non-permanent and legislative or non-legislative.
+The Committees are the basic working bodies of the Congress designed to facilitate the work of the house.
+The committees have the same powers as the Plenary: to legislate by delegation of the plenary or at the request of the Bureau, and to check the Government by requesting information of the Administration or by requesting the appearance of any member of the Government or Administration.

-The permanent legislative committees examine and rule the projects and bills.
-The Plenary of the Congress can confer them full legislative power in relation to a matter, so they can permanently approve or reject any project or bill.
-The regulations of the Congress establish 17 permanent legislative committees.
-The permanent non-legislative committees have responsibilities not related to the legislative production.
-The regulations of the Congress establish 3 permanent non-legislative committees, and they allow the Plenary to create another ones at the beginning of each legislature.
-The non-permanent committeesare created with a specific purpose and their themes and duration are beforehand determined by the Plenary of the Congress.
+There are two types of committees: standing and non-standing.
+The standing committees are defined by the Congress's standing orders and non-standing committees, created by the Plenary.
+The standing committees examine bills and make amendments.
+The Plenary of the Congress can confer upon them full legislative power in relation to a matter, so they can approve or reject any bill.
+There are 23 permanent (standing) legislative committees and 8 permanent (standing) non-legislative committees which have responsibilities for House administration.
+The Plenary can create additional non-legislative committees at the beginning of each legislature.
+The non-standing committees are created with a specific purpose and their themes and duration are determined by the Plenary.